7 common questions about sashiko answered

 Learning more about the Japanese stitching technique made it more fun for me.
 Maybe you're the same type?
 So let me answer these questions for you:

-7. What do I need to try sashiko?
+- What tools do I need to try sashiko?

 Where did sashiko originate from?